 The Producer should sign in the entire production team at the Main Office of each school at which SINET films.

-4.2.4 Overseeing production
+4.2.4 Overseeing Production

 The Producer is also the Director.
 The Producer plays a large role in making school members feel at ease during production and keeping production moving along.
 The Producer should be calm and friendly with educators.
 As the production crew sets up, this is a good opportunity for the Producer to talk to educators about what to expect during filming and to encourage them to relax.
 Producers should make sure sound works.
 During filming, the Producer watches for opportunities to capture content and b-roll and works with Director to work this into filming.

-4. Production Cycle Processes: Producers continued
+4. Production Cycle Processes: Producers Continued

 4.2.5 Slates/Release Forms

 Producer is responsible for making sure every one on camera is slated with name, title, school, location, and SXS card and photographer shooting the camera.
-Teachers are generally slated in their classes, while interviews are slated befpre the interviews.
-People slated after their on camera appearance are done with the slate upside down first, which tells the logger the slate was for the preceeding footage.
+Teachers are generally slated in their classes, while interviews are slated before the interviews.
+People slated after their on camera appearance are done with the slate upside down first, which tells the logger the slate was for the preceding footage.
 See the Production form section for slate template.
 Many producers have these templates on their iPad for quick and easy use.

 It is very important that the Producer pick up all signed Parent Release forms and have Educators sign release forms before filming.